-Virtual Arts Experience Grants help Iowa artists and arts organizations create and present innovative online arts activities, performances and educational content.
+Virtual Arts Experience Grants help Iowa schools and arts organizations engage artists and arts educators to create and present innovative online arts activities, performances and educational content.
 The grants are designed to promote learning, engagement and greater equity in the fine arts, especially through projects that address and reduce racial, economic or geographic inequities in access to arts experiences across Iowa.

 Funding for the Virtual Arts Experience Grant program is made possible by an annual appropriation from the Iowa Legislature to the Iowa Arts Council, a division of the Iowa Department of Cultural Affairs, and by the National Endowment for the Arts, a federal agency.
 Applicants must adhere to the funding policies of the Iowa Arts Council.

 Applications will be accepted starting October 1, 2020, and considered on a rolling basis until funds are exhausted.

 Applicants will be notified of funding decisions within 4 weeks of submitting an application.